The appearance of the regular black hole with a stable inner horizon: The ray-tracing method and the appearance of the regular black hole

 \subsection{The image of the black hole formed by the photons emitted in universe $A$}

-Since the Cauchy horizon is stable, the photons falling into the event horizon can cross the Cauchy horizon.
+Since the inner horizon is stable, the photons falling into the event horizon can cross the inner horizon.
 Therefore, when the accretion disk is located at universe $A$, the photon with $b<b_c$ can also be received by the observer in universe $B$, as the black curve in Fig.\ref{geo}.
 In this case, the trajectory of the photon outside the white hole in universe $B$ is shown in Fig.\ref{geoin}.

-The inner circle and the outer circle are the event horizon and the critical curve of the white hole in universe $B$, respectively.
+The inner circle and the outer circle are the event horizon and the photon sphere of the white hole in universe $B$, respectively.

 If we overlap the regular black hole in universe $A$ and the white hole in universe $B$ together, then the total trajectory of photons are shown as Fig.\ref{geoAB}.

 Especially, we draw the ray with $n=3/4$, and $n=5/4$ in Fig.\ref{geoAB1}.